 A careless commercial truck driver may cause a head-on collision with another vehicle.
 As a result of the truckers carelessness victims often endure devastating, and even fatal, injuries.

-When a truck driver does not change lanes properly, the truck can hit another vehicleâ€™s side.
+When a truck driver runs a red light there is a chance the semi will hit another vehicleâ€™s side.

 Causes of Truck Accidents